Eduardo-Malo/Monitoring-Tools/README.md

 - **Test with OpenApi**

-  Open the following urls (both applications need be up) in your favourite browser and use the interface to test the RESTful API
+  Open the following urls (both applications need to be up) in your favourite browser and use the interface to test the RESTful API

         http://localhost:8070/swagger-ui/index.html
         http://localhost:8071/swagger-ui/index.html